-Aboriginal and Torres Strait Islander viewers, readers are advised that the following may contain images of people who have died.
+Aboriginal and Torres Strait Islander viewers, readers are advised that the following may contain names and images of people who have died.

-The colonisation of South Australia in 1836 ultimately resulted in significant challenges and issues between the early European settlers and the indigenous inhabitants and traditional owners of the land, the Aboriginal and Torres Strait Islanders people.
+The colonisation of South Australia in 1836 ultimately resulted in significant challenges and issues between the early European settlers and the indigenous inhabitants and traditional owners of the land, the Aboriginal and Torres Strait Islander peoples.

 In mid-1838 in an endeavour to address this, Inspector of Police, Henry Inman, recruited fifteen Aboriginal men mainly selected from indigenous leaders and who were able to relate directly to their own people, to act as skilled police trackers and assist as interpreters and guides, including being the conduit between police and the indigenous community as well as providing general assistance in dealing with Aboriginal policing issues.
 This is the first recorded employment of Aboriginals in the South Australia Police.